 Once you are nominated, you can apply by filling out the online application form below.

 The following documents should be attached in the online form:

 The application deadlines are:

-For more information and questions about the above programmes, please get in touch with our International Office: email@example.com.
+For more information and questions about the exchange programmes of the faculty of Sports and Nutrition, please get in touch with our International Office: email@example.com.